giantswarm/docs/src/content/platform-overview/architecture/index.md

 Beyond the Management API, we recommend a [GitOps](https://www.giantswarm.io/blog/what-is-gitops)-based approach to ensure customers use solid principles for managing their workloads.
 Virtually all features of our platform can be described, configured, and stored in your repositories, maintaining a unified, declarative source of truth.

-Along with GitOps we have a [Web interface]({{< relref "/platform-overview/web-interface" >}}), that simplifies the life of the platform engineering teams in order to visualize infrastructure, apps, and permissions across the entire platform.
+Along with GitOps we have a [Web Interface]({{< relref "/platform-overview/web-interface" >}}), that helps Platform Engineering teams by visualizing infrastructure, apps, and permissions across the entire platform in a single UI.

 In addition, we offer a set of [templates](https://github.com/giantswarm/gitops-template) to start with the platform and a [documentation hub]({{< relref "/getting-started" >}}) including a step-by-step guide to completing a Dev Platform Journey.

 ### Applications

-The capabilities of the platform are supported thanks to the fantastic selection Cloud Native tools available.
-At Giant Swarm, we use and manage a set of open-source tooling backed by the community, but we do not force you to stick to it.
+The capabilities of the platform are supported thanks to an accurate selection of best-of-breed Cloud Native tools available.
+At Giant Swarm, we use and manage a set of open-source tooling backed by the community, but we do not force customers to stick to it.
+Indeed, our platform is freely extensible by our customers.

-There is a set of capabilities that customers can rely on today, but we are also continuously on the hunt for new use cases.
-Every customer has different needs, which evolve over time, and we intend for the platform to evolve in kind.
+There is a clear set of capabilities that customers can rely on as of now, and we are also continuously on the hunt for new use cases and useful tools to expand our offering.
+Every customer has different needs, which evolve over time, and we designed our platform to be able to evolve together with their and our needs.

 Today we can offer a set of different features for building your platform, including: